 Will I be owed a refund of Income Tax paid?

 If you cannot work part way through the tax year, which runs from April to April, you might be able to claim a tax refund from HM Revenue & Customs.
-Nestor can help you find out whether you are eligible to make a claim.
+Chase de Vere can help you find out whether you are eligible to make a claim.